 If you want to really help, study the race route and offer to be at different locations to cheer, have water or fuel or just be that familiar face at mile 20.
 Sometimes just showing up for a friend on race day goes a long way.

-Four: Watch A Friend’s Kids Or Pet
+4. Watch a Friend’s Kids or Pet

-Five: Plan Your Next Race
+5. Plan Your Next Race

 After a fall of watching epic marathons (and those who are taking on some serious back-to-back challenges) or cheering friends and relatives at local races, you will be sure to catch the racing bug.
 There are plenty of spring races you can start training for, or perhaps you want to try and conquer something completely new like snowshoe racing or even an ultra.
 The racing world is your oyster and off seasons need not last forever.